-When you are dealing with related to transaction value, then it is essential to having accurate information and verifying sources of thing for doing transaction securely.
+When you are dealing with transaction value, it is essential to have accurate information and verifying sources of thing for doing transaction securely.
 In that case, you need to have a reliable system on that you can trust and which is tamper-proof.
 But today, we are dealing with the internet fraud, malware, and hacks of major institutions like banks, organizations, or Internet service providers getting cyber hacked.
 How can you trust the quality and integrity of the information that you are getting?
 The answer is in a technology called Blockchain.
 A Blockchain can provide a single source of truth that is verifiable, tamper-proof, and unchangeable.

 What is Blockchain?